blankdvth/SLMDocs/docs/changelogs/plugins/counting.md

 - Updated documentation link to new site

 ### Fixed
+- Bot deleting its own messages thinking they were edited (underlying issue not fixed, this is just a stopgap)
 - Issue that caused some exceptions to not be handled properly

 ## [2.1.0] - 2023-10-28